Meryembadaoui55/Moroccan-embroidery-Diffusion-model/README.md

 # About the project :
 This project focuses on generating new images containing Moroccan embroidery, called "Tarz" in Moroccan dialect.
 The model used in this project was fine-tuned using the Fast-Stable-Diffusion Notebooks and the AUTOMATIC1111 and DreamBooth libraries then building an interface using gradio

 The fine-tuned model is based on a Generative Adversarial Network (GAN) architecture, which has been shown to produce high-quality images with impressive realism.
-With this model, we hope to generate new tarz designs that can be used in a variety of applications, such as fashion design, home decor, and more.
+With this model, we hope to generate new Tarz designs that can be used in a variety of applications, such as fashion design, home decor, and more.

-The model was trained on a large dataset of existing tarz designs, which were carefully curated to ensure diversity and quality.
+The model was trained on a dataset of 212 Tarz images of existing tarz designs, which were carefully curated to ensure diversity and quality.
 The training process took several hours, during which the model learned to recognize patterns and generate new designs based on them.

 Once the training was complete, we evaluated the model on a separate validation dataset to ensure that it was able to generate high-quality and diverse designs.
 We also implemented several techniques to prevent overfitting and ensure that the model was robust and generalizable
 (![teaser_static](https://user-images.githubusercontent.com/93876670/236652469-6b3d0d97-f3bf-41ff-87e1-a1aa282f9188.jpg)